nemethviktor/GeoTagNinja/readme.md

 	- At the moment there's some groundwork-code in the codebase to enable some future interaction with keywords but I haven't quite worked out an efficient way around this.
 You'll notice that the two `geo:` are easy to capture and edit but the rest are just undefined character strings.
 A `remove all geodata` command therefore wouldn’t be able to identify whether say `Fxxking` is a verb or a [town in Austria](https://en.wikipedia.org/wiki/Fugging,_Upper_Austria) or perhaps `Bugyi` is a character string that refers to the Hungarian town called Bugyi, or the otherwise equivalent noun that translates as `panties`.
 If you think I'm entirely crazy, then read the [Wikipedia article](https://en.wikipedia.org/wiki/Bugyi) regarding that settlement.
 	- This means that if your file has Keywords/Subjects and you edit the geo-data the keywords will become out of sync with the changes.
 	- What's therefore likely to happen is that I'll attempt to replace existing `geo:` keywords with up-to-date values as required and ignore the rest.
 - The ExifTool auto-update is currently not working.
-This is after Phil has changed the single-file exiftool solution into a 498-files distrib and I haven't gotten around to deal with it on my end.
+This is after Phil has changed the single-file ExifTool solution into a 498-files distrib and I haven't gotten around to deal with it on my end.

 ### Destinations/Possible Bug in WebView2